dspinellis/latex-advice/README.md

   For example, write `Some also use logging statements~\cite{Spi06e}`.
 * Put a backslash after a non-sentence ending period to ensure this will not be followed by the period-ending spacing.
-  For example, write `Spinellis et al.\ famously found …`
+  For example, write `In 1962 Watson et al.\ famously found …`
 * Match opening and closing quotes using one or two single-opening (`‘` or `‘‘`) and single-closing (`’` or `’’`) quote characters.
   Do not use the keyboard's double quote symbol (`"`).